FLASHBACK FRIDAY | 2000 GLEN HELEN 125/250 OUTDOOR NATIONAL

 EZRA LUSK, TIM FERRY AND JOHN DOWD

-These were the walking wounded —Lusk, Ferry and Dowd (Albee belonged on the list but obvious nobody told him he was hurt).
+These were the walking wounded —Lusk, Ferry and Dowd (Albee belonged on the list but obviously nobody told him he was hurt).

 John Dowd hurt his back two weeks before Glen Helen and rode gingerly.
 This was not a track for a geezer with a back problem.
 Dowd is living out a string of injuries with no healthy time between problems.
 That makes it tough, but John toughed it out for the points.